Kangaroo Hybrids

 × Petrogale purpureicollis (♂) [Purple-necked Rock-wallaby] CHR.
 DRS.
 Close and Bell 1997.

-Petrogale lateralis [Black-fronted Rock-wallaby]
+Petrogale lateralis [Black-flanked Rock-wallaby]

 × Petrogale purpureicollis (♀) [Purple-necked Rock-wallaby] CHR.
 HPF(♀♀).
 DRS.
 Eldridge et al. found that while meiosis was severely disrupted in 73% (8 out of 11) germ cells collected from two female hybrids, the remaining eggs showed normal pairing between homologous chromosomes.
 Meiotic abnormalities included “major pairing difficulties and irregularities, including regions of asynapsis, hairpin synapsis, tangled asynapsis and the formation of chains of multiple axes.”
 Bell et al. 1995; Close et al. 1996 (p.
 105); Eldridge et al. 2001.